adam-p/markdown-here/README.md

 * Email signatures are automatically excluded from conversion.
 Specifically, anything after the semi-standard `'-- '` (note the trailing space) is left alone.
   * Note that Hotmail and Yahoo do *not* automatically add the `'-- '` to signatures, so you have to add it yourself.

-* In Firefox and Thunderbird, the "Markdown Toggle" menu item shows up for more element types than it can correctly render.
+* The "Markdown Toggle" menu item shows up for more element types than it can correctly render.
 This is intended to help people realize that they're not using a rich editor.
 Otherwise they just don't see the menu item and don't know why.
-  * In Chrome, I can't figure out how to selectively hide the menu item, so the behaviour isn't entirely intentional.
-But it would be basically the same even if I could.

 * Styling:
   * The use of browser-specific styles (-moz-, -webkit-) should be avoided.
 If used, they may not render correctly for people reading the email in a different browser from the one where the email was sent.